 Get Professional Dog Trainer to Check Them Out

 When you don’t see any results from using firmness and nurturing, it’s a good idea to call in a professional dog trainer.
 Oftentimes we miss what a trained eye is able to pick up.

 Sometimes the dog is just too aggressive to handle and you need someone better placed to help.
-Calling in a dog trainer who has experience to come and observe you and your dog can help you pick out behaviour that you may have missed that is causing your dog to act in the way they do.
+Calling in a dog trainer who has the experience to come and observe you and your dog can help you pick out behavior that you may have missed that is causing your dog to act in the way they do.